Meet the new Whaleoil blogger - Matt Blomfield buys the website which defamed him

 "It became apparent there were many more people than just me who had been affected by the website."

-Blomfield said it was clear the site had "an extreme impact" on many people and "just helping on of those people would be worthwhile".
+Blomfield said it was clear the site had "an extreme impact" on many people and "just helping one of those people would be worthwhile".

 Blomfield spoke with the liquidator of Social Media Consultants Ltd, Victoria Toon of Corporate Restructuring, and this week signed a contract to buy the blog, its contents and branding.